-^{} Includes administrative expenses starting with the 2014 Valuation Date
+^{} Includes administrative expenses for the 2014 through 2021 Valuation Dates.

 ^{} The UAAL rate is the amount available to amortize the UAAL.
 It is equal to the total contribution rate, minus the normal cost rate.

 ^{} Members who have elected GABA contribute 10.70% of compensation.
 Members who have not elected GABA contribute 9.50% of compensation.
 The employee contribution rate reflects the average contribution rate of all employees.